Ski

-A shaped alpine ski with relatively little sidecut and classic camber: the tip and tail of an unweighted ski touch the snow while the midsection is in the air.
+A shaped alpine ski, showing sidecut—the narrowing of the ski, near the binding.

-Skis are runners, attached to the user's feet, designed to glide over snow.
-Typically employed in pairs, skis are attached to ski boots with ski bindings, with either a free, lockable, or partially secured heel.
-For climbing slopes, ski skins can be affixed to the base of each ski to prevent them from sliding backwards.
+Skis are runners that are designed to glide over snow.
+Skiers employ them in pairs, attached to ski boots with ski bindings, with either a free, lockable, or partially secured heel.
+For climbing slopes, ski skins can be affixed at the base of each ski to prevent them from sliding backwards.
 Originally used as a means of travel over snow, skis have become specialized for recreational and competitive alpine and cross-country skiing.
+Skis may also be attached to vehicles, such as aircraft or snowmobiles.